manzaloros/software-engineering-journal/journal.md

 *   Installed macvim, open with ctrl-cmd-v
 *   Write quit from mac vim and it will copy automatically to clip board
 *   ZZ saves and quits from normal mode
+* `%` when you're in a bracket will take you to the matching bracket

 12/28/20